4GeeksAcademy/python-http-requests-api-tutorial-exercises/exercises/11-get_attachment_by_id/README.md

 1. Create the function `get_attachment_by_id` that recives the `attachment_id` as a parameter.
 2. Loop all the posts.
 3. Loop all the attachments for each post.
-4. If the attachchment has the given `attachment_id` in the function paramter, return it.
+4. If the attachment has the given `attachment_id` in the function parameter, return it.